Trinity VDP is a college society in Trinity College Dublin, serving as the Trinity Conference of the Society of St. Vincent de Paul.

 We are currently the largest society in Trinity and Ireland's largest student charity organisation, as well as being the most active Vincent de Paul conference in the country!

 On a weekly basis we serve our local community with nearly 40 different activities — ranging from afterschool clubs in art, drama, music, & sport, to evening social clubs for the elderly and for adults with additional support needs, to street outreach programmes providing food, clothing, and social interaction to people living on the streets of Dublin city.

-In addition to our hands-on activities supporting others, we also organise society fundraising events, social events, and weekends away, which are always so enjoyable and so much fun, and help bring our volunteers together, building upon the wonderful community we have in VDP.
+In addition to our hands-on activities supporting others, we also organise society fundraising events, social events, and weekends away that are always so much fun and help bring our volunteers together.
+Volunteers are the heart of VDP — you keep the society alive!